gmtsciencedev/scitq/docs/model.md

 While scitq.lib offers an excellent way of executing a simple command at a large scale, implementing a complete chain of small steps can become tedious.
 You can of course execute a more elaborate script chaining different commands in a task but this has several drawbacks:

-- First, this means you will not be able to use ready made dockers, you will have to write (and maintain) your specific dedicated docker,
+- First, this means you will not be able to use ready made dockers, you will have to write (and maintain) your own specific docker,
 - Second, you will have two codes to maintain: the script that run within the task, and the code that distribute the tasks,
 - Third, some steps within your script may have specific hardware requirements while other may not, which may lead to unoptimal use of worker nodes for certain steps.